sfei/sfb_dfm/README.md

 	for wy2018-wy2021 we use WDM, and we don't have great documentation for this model yet. talk with Tan Zi (tanz@sfei.org), he's the SFEI hydrological modeler, to get more data!
 	b) check the POTW inflows file to make sure there are data during the simulation period:
 			/boisevol1/hpcshared/open_bay/hydro/full_res/wy2005/sfb_dfm/sfbay_potw/outputs/sfbay_delta_potw.nc
     these data come from a variety of sources, and currently the repository is a bit of a mess.
-Sienna White worked to clean it up and suck in nutrient input data in addition to flows through wy2019. it is less messy now, but the part of Rusty's scripts that used to track the data source is broken. the vast majority of the data are based on reporting by the POTW's in the annual GAR report that Dave Senn gets from Mike Falk. there's about a one year delay between a given water year and the report availability
+Sienna White worked to clean it up and suck in nutrient input data in addition to flows through wy2019. it is less messy now, but the part of Rusty's scripts that used to track the data source is broken. the vast majority of the data are based on reporting by the POTW's in the annual GAR report that Dave Senn gets from Mike Falk. there's about a one year delay between a given water year and the report availability.

+    Warning: make sure the file is actually called "sfbay_delta_potw.nc", and not something slightly different like sfbay_delta_potw_Aug2022.nc because this is the file name sfb_dfm will look for
 	c) check that the precipitation/evaporation data from CIMIS station 171 in Union City includes the simulation period. the input file is here:
 			/boisevol1/hpcshared/open_bay/hydro/full_res/wy2005/sfb_dfm/sfbay_cimis/union_city-hourly.nc
 	if you need to, you can use the scripts in the same folder as this netcdf file to download more data and suck it into the input file. note rusty had this happending automatically but we made it a bit more manual because of major bugginess involved in the automation